-Tuesday, April 4th, 2017 http://adamkhan.net/rambles/its-a-somewhat-rauschenberg-world
+Tuesday, April 4th, 2017 https://adamkhan.net/rambles/its-a-somewhat-rauschenberg-world

 hen a name starts popping up here there and everywhere I am grateful; the coincidences feel like the fates are speaking to me again and it would be sad if I ignored them.
 Recently that name has been Robert Rauschenberg, a seminal figure in modern art whom I confess I had not heard of up until a few months ago.

-First room, “Experimentation” I think it’s called.
-The refrain in my mind: Alas it speaks to me not.
+A visit to the unisex museum toilet and I was in.
+First room: “Experimentation” I think it’s called.
+The refrain in my mind: “Alas, it speaks to me not.”
 There’s a somewhat interesting big blue painting of two figures superimposed.
-Tat and rubbish.
+All in all, tat and rubbish.

 Second room.
-A big brown collage with an explosion of colors and Lady Liberty small at the bottom right and it’s composed of separate frames combined and composed seems the right word; it has proportions.
-A circular fan at the top right.
-I end up buying a postcard of this one.
-But also in this room, “Dirt Painting for John Cage” and I think “Honestly…” with as big an internal eye roll as I can muster.
-And I think to myself that any work that requires being in a gallery with other works and having a famous name on its label to warrant any attention beyond that of the person sweeping up.
+A big brown collage with an explosion of colors and Lady Liberty small at the bottom right and it’s comprised of separate frames combined.
+No, “composed” seems a better word; it has proportions.
+A circular fan dominates at the top right.
+Charlene.
+I end up buying a postcard of this one, and use it to illustrate this article.
+But also in this room is Dirt Painting for John Cage and I think: “Honestly…” with an internal eye roll as big as I can muster.
+A work is unworthy of all involved when it requires being in a gallery with others and having a famous name on its label to warrant any attention beyond that of the person sweeping up.

 Third Room.
-Another collage — combines, he called them — and I love this one with a necktie, “Rhymes”.
+Another collage — combines, he called them — and I love this one with a necktie, Rhymes.
 It’s 1956 and it’s great.

-Another collage, the sock and parachute.
+Another collage: the sock and parachute.
 My first impression is that it’s daft, redeemed by the visual balance up top with the dripping paint and cut-out image of sheep.
 I guess back then dripping paint was a fabulous breaking of taboo, and I get that, and it’s impressive.
 And the parachute’s strings drooping off the frame is genius, as is the painting’s main emptiness.
 Interesting that I was about to say “image” but these paintings are more than images.

-“Gift for Apollo” is another outrage.
+Gift for Apollo is another outrage.
 Initially it is a detestable thing, the world’s worst, slowest-looking chariot.
 Another necktie in here — a motif, it seems.
 Of anything?
 It is certainly a nice shape.
 Maybe being the 1950s where these were probably more of a uniform than now it was a reaction against them and an effort to denigrate their role around people’s necks.
 There’s a bucket chained to the thing — oh what a clatter it would make if it were to ever heave along.
 What a big shouted-out “fuck you” to the gods, ancient though they may be.
 (Cowardice again, since there are no more ancient Romans?)

-“Short Circuit” maintains Americana and even has someone else’s painting within, though the label explains that rather than this being an outrageous disrespectful appropriation of someone else’s inferior work, as it appears to be, it was in fact his generous way of sneaking his friend’s work into an exhibition, by making it part of his.
+Short Circuit maintains Americana and even has someone else’s painting within — what an outrageous arrogant appropriation of someone else’s inferior work, I think, but the label explains instead that it was in fact his generous way of sneaking his friend’s work into an exhibition, by making it part of his.
 This may be so.
 This man may be beloved and nice.
 But that’s history outside the art that can disappear.
-Fact is, an actual painting by someone else is utilized as a found object in one of his Combines.
+The fact is, an actual painting by someone else is utilized as a found object in one of his Combines.
 It’s a dog-eat-dog world, eh.

-“Factum II”.
+Factum II.
 This is the first one — I mean two — that I love instantly.
 I love it philosophically.
 This is the same painting twice, but the subtle differences are absolutely everywhere, because this is a painting.
 It’s so alive, so unlike the spot-the-difference children’s games on the iPad.

-Lost track of room numbers.
-“Ace” is huge and holy moly, it really is ace.
+I’ve lost track of room numbers.
+Ace is huge and holy moly, it really is ace.
 This one feels like it is a fabulous living room itself.
-I do love “Gold Standard”, which is a Japanese screen painted gold while the artist was on live Japanese television.
+I do love Gold Standard, which is a Japanese screen painted gold while the artist was on live Japanese television.
 At first glance it seems too disparate to be a work — something sticks out front like the cantilever and there’s something else on the floor in front of it, but within a few moments when you get your head around it all being a single work, a supremely elegant composition arises.
 Emptiness; balance; this is the West learning the gracefulness of emptiness from the East that until modernism it so sorely lacked, compelled to fill everything to the brim.
 There are six panels, and only half of one of them is full.

 I feel my own limitation as I view, that all I am able to glean here is balance and proportion; surely there is much more at play.
 Well, there is texture, physicality.
 But again, these seem to me to only serve the repose.
 He has acquired his aesthetic values and there is no end to how he can let them play out in each new work.
-Though in this same room are “Pantomime” with two actual electric fans sticking out of the thing; and “First Time Painting”.
+Though in this same room are Pantomime with two actual electric fans sticking out of the thing; and First Time Painting.
 And I don’t love either of these and am beginning to tire of the whole found objects thing.
-“One Way” is fun with numbers.
+One Way is fun with numbers.
 But all this aesthetizing of everyday stuff makes me think that he should perhaps have been an architect.
 Well I suppose we maybe didn’t need another architect but did need someone to build a bit of a bridge between architecture and painting.

-The labels explain that the artist tired of the Combines, it got too easy, he could churn them out on stage — “Gold Standard” was the final one — and it’s well-timed because we are a bit tired of it too.
+The labels explain that the artist tired of the Combines, it got too easy, he could churn them out on stage — Gold Standard was the final one — and it’s well-timed because we are a bit tired of it too.
 So it’s to the silkscreens, and the usage of images rather than objects as the components.
 This is less elemental perhaps, less physical; we are moving away from the grinding physicality of WW2 and into the image-dominated televised world of the 1960s and he is at the vanguard of this wave.
-“Scanning” is a corker, with an image of dancers backed by an antenna dish separated by a splash of blue paint and balanced up top with a triptych of mosquito images.
-“Kite” is a patriotic extravaganza, making the most of the exquisite shape and path of an army helicopter transporter, and perhaps a farewell to a previous more heroic time.
-The companion “Tracer” is more grounded, more busy and I like it less, though maybe because I come to it after “Kite”.
-Next to them is “Retroactive II”, the iconic one of JFK at the podium and his wiggling hand floating in whitewash and I think he has already been shot when this is made, and it’s inexplicable but I think this image is one for the ages and although I don’t think I ever saw it before I am guessing that I am pretty typical and my recent exposure to it reflects the larger culture’s popularization of it and it will stay.
+Scanning is a corker, with an image of dancers backed by an antenna dish separated by a splash of blue paint and balanced up top with a triptych of mosquito images.
+Kite is a patriotic extravaganza, making the most of the exquisite shape and path of an army helicopter transporter, and perhaps a farewell to a previous more heroic time.
+The companion Tracer is more grounded, more busy and I like it less, though maybe because I come to it after Kite.
+Next to them is Retroactive II, the iconic one of JFK at the podium and his wiggling hand floating in whitewash and I think he has already been shot when this is made, and it’s inexplicable but I think this image is one for the ages and although I don’t think I ever saw it before I am guessing that I am pretty typical and my recent exposure to it reflects the larger culture’s popularization of it and it will stay.
 It owes much to pop (or is it the other way around?) but also seems more serious and grounded than pop.

 On the perpendicular wall are a series of other silkscreens and one of them has a classical painting of a woman in a mirror, the sort of yawny stuff from before the advent of the steam engine.

-Well, there’s a final hurrah in “Material Abstraction” with wall sculptures made of regular old cardboard boxes, and I like these.
-The Indian canvasses are boring because they are just Indian canvasses, but “Albino Jammer” with four poles painted partially white to complement the white textile is beautiful.
-And “Sunset Glut”, a crumpled car dashboard with yellow strips of metal is some glorious devastation.
+Well, there’s a final hurrah in Material Abstraction with wall sculptures made of regular old cardboard boxes, and I like these.
+The Indian canvasses are boring because they are just Indian canvasses, but Albino Jammer with four poles painted partially white to complement the white textile is beautiful.
+And Sunset Glut, a crumpled car dashboard with yellow strips of metal is some glorious devastation.

 “Final Works”.
 This room deserves a sit-down.
 The artist died in 2008 but was working right up to the end.
-A big one “Untitled” from 2006 is elegant as always but now cold; well, he’s soon to leave.
+A big one Untitled from 2006 is elegant as always but now cold; well, he’s soon to leave.
 And I love the final big one, so rich; two ice creams not three, another necktie, quiet Americana, and a fanfare of bloody well everything, elephants, an illustrated tiger, a child’s swing, and a New York fire engine.